Table of Contents

 Additionally, if you have a detached garage, storage shed, or an outdoor sauna that is smaller with a lower weight capacity, flexible encasements weigh much less and can be installed on low-weight-bearing roofs much more easily.

-Additionally, some motorhome models have a curved front overhang section of the roof.
+Additionally, some RV models have a curved front overhang section of the roof.
 Flexible solar panels are ideal for forming the overhang’s curved shape, giving you even more surface area to work with to generate off-grid electricity.

 Flexible solar panels are so lightweight that you can even strap them onto your backpack on long trekking expeditions.
 You can generate electricity and store it in a portable power station like RIVER 2 to charge your smartphone or laptop and recharge electric lanterns for nighttime use.